The hunting of wild hogs in the United States was introduced to the natives by European immigrants.

-There are tons of jargons you have to familiarize yourself with in the world of firearms before you can become a good marksman.
-The word ‘caliber’ is one of these terms.
+There’s a ton of jargon you have to familiarize yourself with in the world of firearms before you can become a good marksman.
+The word ‘caliber’ is one of those terms.
 It is an important aspect one considers before purchasing ammunition.

 Caliber refers to the measurement of the empty interior space of a gun barrel.
-It may also refer to the diameter of a bullet.
-The majority of cartridge manufacturers use caliber’s to name their products.
+It may also refer to the diameter of a caliber bullet.
+The majority of cartridge manufacturers use calibers to name their products.

 The type of caliber you use will define the success rate of your hunt.
 It also signifies that the hunter is responsible and practices humane hunting.
 Using a powerful caliber to hunt significantly smaller wild games may seem effective, but there won’t be much near left on the animal.